nicolaspearson/salespal/frontend/README.md

 ### Running the project ###

 1. Run `npm install / yarn install`
-2. Run `ng build` to build the project.
+2. Run `ngm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build, alternatively use `npm run build:prod`
-3. Run `ng serve` for a dev server.
+3. Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-4. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+4. Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-5. Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+5. Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ### Generating new Components ###